WinSCP 6.5.5.16453 – Free SFTP & FTP Client for Windows

 To request this update, you need to login first.

-WinSCP is an open-source freeware SFTP client, FTP client, WebDAV client, and SCP client.
-Its primary function is to protect file transfer between a local and a remote computer using SSH (Secure Shell).
+WinSCP is a free, open-source client that supports SFTP, FTP, WebDAV, and SCP protocols.
+Its main purpose is to ensure secure file transfers between a local and a remote computer using SSH (Secure Shell).

 WinSCP Features